+Phase 3 of the building work at Emmanuel started in May 2022 which will see the modernisation of facilities in Health and the launch of a Hospital Ward to enhance T level delivery.
+At St Mary's two large scale building projects started in May 2022, including the creation of a new teaching and careers/progression area, modernisation of the canteen, a new reception and art area.
 Each year the College's Strategic Plan.
-Risk Management Plan, Self-Assessment Report and processes, the ILT Strategy and other planning processes lead to the formulation of strategic objectives for the coming academic year.
+Risk Management Plan, Self-Assessment Report and processes, the Digital Strategy and other planning processes lead to the formulation of strategic priorities for the coming academic year.
 Each objective is task driven and action planned.
 Progress with tasks is regularly reviewed by the Senior Leadership Team (SLT).
 This means that as well as a strategic approach to the identification of College's priorities, there is also a very detailed approach to the planning and monitoring of their delivery.
-In 2020/21 the strategic objectives were successfully delivered as part of a three-year strategic plan.
+In 2021/22 the strategic objectives were successfully delivered as part of a five-year strategic plan.